 Members can to take their benefits at any time from age 55, although in the case of serious ill health it may be possible to take benefits earlier.

-It is important for members seek professional advice before taking benefits, as the choices they make will affect both their retirement income and the level of contributions they can make to a pension scheme in the future.
-Taking all or part of a fund to provide benefits is called crystallisation.
+It is important for members to seek professional advice before taking benefits, as the choices they make will affect both their retirement income and the level of contributions they can make to a pension scheme in the future.

 A member does not have to retire or stop work in order to take benefits from their scheme.
 Benefits can also be taken in stages, rather than as a single lump sum.